psc-g/psc-g.github.io/content/posts/research/rl/from_bbf_to_sss.md

 *   [Mixtures of Experts Unlock Parameter Scaling for Deep RL](https://openreview.net/forum?id=X9VMhfFxwn)
 *   [Don't flatten, tokenize!
 Unlocking the key to SoftMoE's efficacy in deep RL](https://arxiv.org/abs/2410.01930)

+The first two, which explore sparse architectures, suggest that **we can get away with smaller networks!**

 ### Variable horizons

 In BBF we used a receding update horizon and an increasing discount factor.
 Why was this useful?